Below, you will find an option for cleaning and preparing record type data using Python and pandas.

 ## Use a smart name.
 I used Titanic_Kaggle_Train_Data.csv

-## Make sure you can see the dataset under File explorer
+## Make sure you can see the dataset to the right under File explorer

 ##### Bring the data in using pandas